Disappearance of Henry Borynski: Background

-Henry Borynski was born in a small village outside Krakow to humble origins.
+Henry Borynski was born in a small village outside Kraków to humble origins.
 He won a scholarship to the grammar school at Oswiecim.
-He received a degree in theology from the University of Krakow.
+He received a degree in theology from the University of Kraków.

 Borynski was ordained as a Catholic priest in 1938.
 He escaped from German-occupied Poland in 1940.
 He became chaplain and teacher of religion at the Polish Grammar School in Diddington.

 Borynski was appointed chaplain to the Polish community of Bradford in Yorkshire from October 1952.
 With around 1,500 Polish refugees from Communism in Bradford, it was the largest Polish emigre community in the North of England.
 Borynski was known for the anti-communist nature of his sermons.
 By all accounts, Borynski was well-liked and respected by all those he came into contact with.

 Borynski replaced Canon Boleslaw Martynellis as priest to the Bradford Polish community.
-Martynellis claimed to have retired from his post due to health reasons.
+Martynellis claimed to have retired from his post for health reasons.
 Martynellis had actually been removed from his post following complaints that he kept a mistress that he described as his "niece".
 Martynellis entered into semi-retirement, but remained in Bradford and continued to perform Mass for the small local Lithuanian community.

 Borynski was one of several Yorkshire-based Polish chaplains who led protests in October 1952 against the activities of Soviet agents in the Bradford area.
 It was rumoured that officials from the Soviet Embassy in London had visited refugees' homes after dark, pressuring them to return to Eastern Europe.
 Refugees had also received letters pressuring them to return to their own countries.

 The night of the disappearance

 Borynski received two telephone calls on 13 July 1953.
 Following the first telephone call, he visited Canon Martynellis.
 Martynellis later told reporters that Borynski had come to see him because he said he had received a telephone call from someone purporting to be speaking on his behalf.
 Martynellis had not phoned him, nor had authorised anyone to make the telephone call.

 Later in the evening, Borynski received a second telephone call from a man speaking Polish.
 Borynski was heard by his Polish housekeeper to speak in short, clipped sentences during the call, different from his normal cheerful disposition.
 Borynski reportedly said "All right, I go".
 Borynski was not normally secretive, but he was reported to have taken the call in a low voice, with his hand cupped around the mouthpiece.
 He left his lodgings at Little Horton Lane hurriedly, wearing an overcoat and hat, which he rarely did on a summer's evening.
 Borynski left his wallet and personal papers at the house, and had 10 shillings on his person.

-Borynski was last seen outside the entrance to St Luke's Hospital in Bradford, just a few hundred yards from his home on Little Horton Lane.
+Borynski was last seen outside the entrance to St Luke's Hospital, Bradford, just a few hundred yards from his home on Little Horton Lane.
 He told one Karol Wojciechowski, who started to engage him in conversation, that he didn't have much time and that he was going to "play detective".